Esfon/DataProjects/README.md

 Softwares Used: Python
 Project 3 - This project involves charts for visualization to discover trends and insight from the data Softwares Used - Excel, PowerBi
+Project 4 - This project involves data cleaning and analysis using SQL and Visualization through PowerBI Softwares Used - SQL, PowerBI